Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 * Hack any low voltage electronic appliance and make it controllable by

-  * PC, smart phone/tablet or over the internet (Internet of Things).
+  * PC, smart phone/tablet, Raspberry Pi or over the internet (Internet of Things).
   * Demo applications for Android, Windows Phone and iPhone* are available.

 * Read out and control low voltage mainstream devices,